CodeJamboree/js-test/README.md

   });
 })
 ```
+# Test Suite

-A test suite runs all exported functions.
+A test suite is an individual file that exports functions as tests.

 ```js
 export const test1 = () => {
   let a = 1 + 2;